benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 Launching the dask-scheduler and dask-cuda-workers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following script will run a dask-cuda cluster across two compute nodes, then it executes a python script.
+The following script will run a dask-cuda cluster on two compute nodes, then it executes a Python script.

 .. code-block:: bash